Minor, Africana Studies: Curriculum

 Coursework

-• Students can make a case for another course or independent study in Education City or elsewhere as a qualifying course.
-These will be considered on a case-by-case basis by the Africana Studies Steering Committee.
+- Students can make a case for another course or independent study in Education City or elsewhere as a qualifying course.
+These will be considered on a case-by-case basis by the Africana Studies Committee.

-• Please refer to the undergraduate catalog for more details about the Africana studies minor.
-For a list of courses that may satisfy the minor, please contact the minor committee chairperson.
+- Please refer to the undergraduate catalog for more details about the Africana studies minor.
+For a list of courses that may satisfy the minor, please contact the

 Senior Portfolio/Capstone Project